 Train staff to use the phrase consistently and remind them of the importance of answering professionally and politely.
 A good way to underscore the importance of answering the phone properly is to point out that the call they answer may be the only call that patient makes that day, especially if they are elderly.
 While your staff will undoubtedly answer dozens of calls in a day, the experience the patient has is substantially affected by the way the front desk staff sounds on the phone.

-It is becoming much more accepted and preferred to leave a confidential message than talking to someone at an answering service.
+It is becoming much more accepted and preferred in healthcare communication to leave a confidential message than talking to someone at an answering service.
 Plus answering service staff should be reserved for what you really have them for: Urgent calls.
 This will also keep your answering service bill low, as most services charge by the amount of time they are on the phone or by the number of calls they take.
-Plus it avoids the occasional late night mistake of calling the on-call doctor for something that was not urgent.
+Plus it avoids the occasional late-night mistake of calling the on-call doctor for something that was not urgent.

 Make it cheerful yet professional.
 Print the script out so staff have it readily available if they need to change their own greeting.
 After a staff records a new greeting, have it reviewed by a manager to make sure it is consistent with other greetings in the office Phrases associated with common courtesy go along way to cement your reputation as a caring office with good service.

-- Move Ahead of Standard: Implement advanced call handling features.
+Move Ahead of Standard: Implement advanced healthcare communication features.

-Try it for yourself and see how it sounds and flows.
+Try for yourself these healthcare communication tips and see how it sounds and flows.
 Encourage management to do the same.
 Make changes accordingly and don’t be afraid to try new things and see how patients respond.